Check in time – 5.00 pm

 The following facilitated panel discussion will showcase the perspectives of HR leaders in our local ACT membership who have implemented Mental Health policies and programs from the ground up, and how you can use data and analytics effectively to predict mental health ‘hotspots’ in your workforces, enabling agile and timely responses to particular areas of risk.

-This network forum would be well suited to HR Generalists, Health and Wellbeing Practitioners and everyone who has an interest in knowing more about improving mental health outcomes for themselves and their workforces.
+HR Generalists, Health and Wellbeing Practitioners and everyone who has an interest in knowing more about improving mental health outcomes for themselves and their workforces.

 Speaker: Dr Sharon Ponniah, Director, Economics and Policy, PricewaterhouseCoopers